Investing Brokerages & Advisors

 Robinhood

-Minimum investment $1 $1
+Minimum investment $1 (depending on account type) $1

-Fees No commissions No commissions
+Fees No commissions No commissions1

 Asset classes